evelynlie/Secure-MCPI-API-Communication-using-Encrypt-Then-Mac/README.md

     - Wrote a brief overview of the Encrypt-and-MAC technique along with its pros and cons.
     - Provide a simple and straight-forward explanation about Asymmetric Encryption and Message Authentication Code (MAC), with references.
 - Phase 2:
+    - Create a RSA and HMAC key generation in Java to be sent into Python.
+        - The RSA key size is specified in 2048 bits and HMAC key size is 256 bits.
     - Complete Implementation of RSA encryption in Python and decryption in Java using several functions, assisted by Kent in dealing minor bugs.
     - Implement HMAC calculation in Java to be compared with the one generated in Python.
+If the HMAC value from Python and Java is different, the message will not be decrypted since the authenticity and integrity of the message has been corupted.